MariaBarros/postsApp/README.md

 12. Updating app routes

-13. Listing users
+13. Listing users in ``site/users/users-list component`` using state manager

-14. Listing posts
+14. Listing posts in ``site/posts/posts-list component`` using state manager

+15. Putting users and posts list in the ``site/home component`` container

-15. Filtering posts
+16. Filtering posts using ``EventEmitter``

-14. Adding post
+17. Adding post using facede service and state manager

+18. Deleting a post using facede service and state manager

-15. Show post detail
+19. Show post detail in ``site/posts/post-detail component`` and its comments in ``site/posts/post-comments component``

 ## Development server